 You’re in the business of helping your clients look and feel good.
 Your talent, along with being an educated business owner, is what keeps them coming back — and insuring your business with the right coverage is a savvy move.
 A standard business insurance policy covers a great deal, however barber shops and beauty salons have unique needs that can be addressed with additional coverage.

 As you're shopping for insurance for your barber shop or salon, here is a list of things to consider:

-- Business Personal Property – Choose a limit high enough to cover all your salon equipment, and don't forget all you office equipment, too like computers, printers, phones, cash registers, and card terminals.
+- Business Personal Property.
+Choose a limit high enough to cover all your salon equipment, and don't forget all your office equipment, too like computers, printers, phones, cash registers, and card terminals.

-- Important Business Documentation – You probably don't do a lot of business on account, but your customer lists are your keys to repeat business.
+- Important Business Documentation.
+Even if you don't do a lot of business on account, your customer lists are your keys to repeat business.
 Pick an adequate limit for the included Accounts Receivable coverage, and pay particular attention to the limit you choose for the Valuable Papers & Records coverage, also typically included in a standard business insurance policy.
 These coverages provide protection for accounts receivable, electronic data, and valuable papers to help repair, replace, or restore your electronic and printed business records.

 - General Liability Coverage.
 Keep in mind that the included General Liability coverage, also called Liability and Medical expenses as part of packaged policies, does not cover you for claims made as a result of the service you provide (i.e 'your chemical peel left me scarred for life!').
 The General Liability coverage only protects you from claims arising out of the general operation of a business (think slip & fall, advertising injury, slander).
 To enhance your protection, you can add optional professional liability coverage (see below).